 Of special note, Qbrexza is FDA-approved for patients who are 9 years old or older.
 We have long discussed on this website how there are few approved treatments for children and teens with hyperhidrosis.
 As Qbrexza is a non-invasive, at-home option that is actually approved for kids, it may lead to meaningful, practical relief in this under-served group.

-Dr. Dee Anna Glaser, Dermatology Professor and Interim Chair at the St. Louis University School of Medicine and IHhS co-founder, says “This is a great addition to the treatments that we have for hyperhidrosis and based on my work in the clinical trials and feedback from study subjects, I am excited to offer this option to my patients.
+Dr. Dee Anna Glaser, Dermatology Professor at the St. Louis University School of Medicine and IHhS co-founder, says “This is a great addition to the treatments that we have for hyperhidrosis and based on my work in the clinical trials and feedback from study subjects, I am excited to offer this option to my patients.
 Moving forward, I hope there will be future investigation on the use of this therapy in nonaxillary hyperhidrosis, as well.”

 Talk to your healthcare provider about whether Qbrexza might be a good choice for you, or not.
 Be sure to mention any other medications you are using including over-the-counter products.

-To learn more, review all the Qbrexza studies just posted in our published literature website section (look for glycopyrronium tosylate in the title) and watch this website for updates as we try to get answers to the questions that remain.
+To learn more, review all the Qbrexza studies posted in our published literature website section (look for glycopyrronium tosylate in the title) and watch this website for updates as we try to get answers to the questions that remain.

 Next Steps